How-To#

 %reload_ext sql

-Assign alias to both connections so we can switch them by it:
+Assign alias to both connections so we can switch them by name:

 %sql sqlite:///one.db --alias one